AstroVLM/AstroVLM_Dataset/README.md

 # AstroVLM Dataset

+The examples of the dataset have been submitted to **Supplementary Material**.

+---

 This dataset contains a collection of astrophotography images.
 Each image file (e.g., `.jpg`) is accompanied by a `.json` file that provides detailed imaging conditions and expert analysis.

 ## Dataset Content